-A steel roll up door has much smaller sections, typically individual slats of steel or another metal.
+A steel roll -up door has much smaller sections, typically individual slats of steel or another metal.
 The slats coil over each other around a drum for compact storage.
 Picture a tube of wrapping paper, where the paper is wrapped around the supporting cardboard drum, and you should have a good visual of what it looks like when a steel roll up door is raised.
-When raised, the steel roll up door is still overhead; however, roll up doors are more space efficient than sectionals.
+When raised, the steel roll-up door is still overhead; however, roll up doors are more space efficient than sectionals.

 By varying slats, curtains, or colors, you can create an ideal rolling door for your commercial space.

-Steel Roll Up Doors vs. Sectional Garage Door
+Steel Roll-Up Doors vs. Sectional Garage Doors

-Since both roll up and sectional doors are available in steel, both provide superior protection against natural and man-made threats.
-The question then becomes is a sectional or roll up better for your commercial business?
+Since both roll-up and sectional doors are available in steel, both provide superior protection against natural and man-made threats.
+The question then becomes is a sectional or roll-up better for your commercial business?